isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-03-03-Response-Speech-by-Mr-Edwin-Tong-at-the-Committee-of-Supply-2022-Minlaw.md

     b.
 SMS Sim Ann will elaborate on this, during MND’s COS speech.

 {:start="42"}
 42. Second, if a dispute does arise, how can we enhance the framework to promote an amicable resolution as far as possible.
 After all, most of these disputes occur in the context of a neighbourly situation, where two parties live side by side, or in close proximity to one another.
-How do we find a solution that better facilitates a fair, expedient, and effective resolution of that dispute, should an amicable solution not be possible?
+How do we find a solution that better facilitates a fair, expedient, and effective resolution of that dispute, should an amicable resolution not be possible?
 Measures that we are studying include –

     a.
 Making mediation mandatory in some cases;

     b.
-Enhancing the Community Disputes Resolution Tribunals’ processes to simplify proceedings and address pain points, including some of the present difficulties involved in the CDRT process; and
+Enhancing the Community Disputes Resolution Tribunals’ processes to address pain points, including some of the present difficulties involved in the CDRT process; and

     c.
 Having an appropriate response protocol to address disputes quickly and effectively.